yosssi/rendergold/README.md

 ## About Gold

-[Gold](https://github.com/yosssi/gold) is a template engine for Go.
+[Gold](http://gold.yoss.si/) is a template engine for Go.
 Please visit [its GitHub repository](https://github.com/yosssi/gold) for more details.

 ## Usage

-Here is an example of Server-side Go code:
+Here is an example of server-side Go code:

 ```go
 package main